Litao-Hua/leetal-hua/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working on ...,I don't know what I'm working right now actually;
+- 🔭 I’m currently working on ...,I don't know what I'm working on right now actually;
 - 🌱 I’m currently learning many things,mainly about JS stuff;
 - 👯 I’m looking to collaborate on coding and study;
 - 🤔 I’m looking for help with projects;